 How will we use your information and why?

 At VDL, Inc. we take your privacy seriously and will only use your personal information to provide the Services you have requested from us.
 We will only use this information subject to your instructions, data protection law and our duty of confidentiality.

 Our lawful reason for processing your personal information is “A legitimate interest” eg to respond to your request to receive emails from us.
-We collect information on our website to process your enquiry and send you emails and newsletters.
-We will not share your information for marketing purposes with other companies so that they may offer you their own products and services.
+We collect information on our website to process your inquiry and send you emails and newsletters.
+We do not sell personal information and will not share your information for marketing purposes with other companies so that they may offer you their own products and services.

 We may use the information collected in the following ways:

-To track and measure advertising on the Website;
+- To track and measure analytics and advertising on the Website and enable targeted advertising;

 From time to time, we may use anonymous data, which does not identify you, or data combined with data from other parties.
 This type of anonymous data may be provided to other parties for marketing, advertising, or other uses.
 Examples of this anonymous data may include analytics or information collected from cookies.

-You may subscribe to our newsletter, which may be used for advertising purposes.
-All newsletters sent may contain tracking pixels.
+You may subscribe to our newsletter, which may be used for advertising purposes such as serving you targeted advertising.
+In addition, newsletters sent may contain tracking pixels.
 The pixel is embedded in emails and allows an analysis of the success of online marketing campaigns.
 Because of these tracking pixels, we may see if and when you open an email and which links within the email you click.
 Also, this allows the Website to adapt the content of future newsletters to the interests of the user.